senkevich4000/ili_volume_raycasting/README.md

 ## TODO
 * Generate colormap from colorstops, remove predefined assets.
-* Use workers for remapping and normal compute.
+* Use workers for remapping and normals compute.
 * Move all options into separate container (Settings).
 Add background to options.
 * Think about serialization.